Summer Session, August 10th to September 3rd, 2020

 English Study Abroad is an academic program, which can advance you toward graduation.
 Take Foundations classes, complete courses toward an English major/minor courses, or fulfill elective credit.

-You can register for 3-10 credits, and all students must enroll in English 290R, the 1-credit travel lab.
+You must take at least 3 credits and can take in up to 10 credits.
+All students must enroll in English 290R, the 1-credit travel lab.

 In addition to English 290R, classes offered include: